buchananta/web-module-challenge-scope-and-closure/README.md

 1. Predict the output of the code below and explain why this is the output using what you learned today.
 When you're ready for answers, view an explanation [here](https://www.coderbyte.com/algorithm/3-common-javascript-closure-questions

+    Well, a and b are declared as a var, making them function scoped, and the console logs are done outside the function. so a and b should both be undefined.
+    HOWEVER, (upon testing) apparantly when you do something like var a = b = c, only the first item is declared as a var. would need to be var a = 3, b = 3 in order to keep b from becoming a global variable.

 ```js
 (function(){
   var a = b = 3;